Welcome to the

 B.A.Sc Student

 I am currently pursuing a B.A.Sc. in Biomedical Engineering at the University of Waterloo with a focus in medical artificial intelligence.
 I am interested in the intersection of medicine and machine learning to develop transformative precision diagnostic tools in low-resource settings.
-I enjoy maintaining an active lifestyle and exploring the culinary world that Cambridge and Boston have to offer.
+I enjoy maintaining an active lifestyle and am also excited to explore the culinary world that Cambridge and Boston have to offer.

 Ravichandran_Shruthi_Headshot